diplomendstadium/debian-etc-apt-sources-list/README.md

 # Sources.List for Debian

-Sometimes things break because you've played too hard around.
-Or you have your Debian installed offline and find an empty file from the beginning.
-So here is a suggestion for everyone in need, what the file might look like.
+Sometimes things break because you've been too rough.
+Or you might find an empty file when you install Debian offline.
+So, for anyone in need, here is a suggestion of what the file might look like.

 ```
 # /etc/apt/sources.list for debian 13